-▶ Never clean electric motor or additional electrical components such as isolation switch, frequency converter, control cabinet, etc. with a water jet, pressure washer, or steam cleaner.
+▶ Never clean the electric motor or other electrical components such as the isolation switch, frequency converter, or control cabinet with a water jet, pressure washer, or steam cleaner.

-- Clean fan housing and plastic parts with a damp cloth. - ACAUTION Do not use a dry cloth (static charge). - Contamination and dust deposits on the cooling fins and fan cowl of the electric motor are only to be removed by dry means or with a damp cloth. - · Keep the installation site of the fan clean.
+- Clean fan housing and plastic parts with a damp cloth.
+ACAUTION Do not use a dry cloth (static charge). - Contamination and dust deposits on the cooling fins and fan cowl of the electric motor are only to be removed by dry means or with a damp cloth. - Keep the installation site of the fan clean.

 Observe cleaning interval and adjust if necessary ⇒ Chap.
-10.2 [▶ 53].
+10.2 [▶ 54].